codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 }
 ```

+That adapter has a constructor and a `getView()` method to describe the **translation between the data item and the View** to display.  `getView()` is the method that returns the actual view used as a row within the ListView at a particular position.

 To improve performance, we should modify this adapter by applying the **ViewHolder** pattern which speeds up the population of the ListView considerably by caching view lookups for smoother, faster loading:

 ```java